-NOTIFICATION OF CLOSINGS, DELAYS, EMERGENCY EARLY DISMISSALS, CANCELLATIONS AND MAJOR SCHOOL SAFETY ALERTS
+NOTIFICATION OF CLOSINGS, DELAYS, EMERGENCY EARLY DISMISSALS, CANCELLATIONS AND MAJOR SCHOOL SAFETY ALERTS not limited to, email, phone, text messaging, pager and PDA devices.

-An instant alert system is the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
-During the registration process, parents will provide the necessary information to determine how instant alert messages will be sent to them.
-Currently, our system uses phone and email alerts.
-In the future, message formats may include, but are not limited to, email, phone, text messaging, pager and PDA devices.
 It is the responsibility of the parent to provide updated information for the instant alert system.
 If you log into the instant alert information and change contact information, please call the school office and update that same information with our office staff.
 An annual charge per student for this service will be included in the fees portion of textbook rental & fees.